-Key Audit Matter How the matter was addressed in the audit Construction contracts and facilities management The Group's revenue for the financial year ended 31 December 2018 comprise construction contracts and facilities management.
-For construction contracts, the performance Our audit procedures focused on evaluating management's assumptions used to estimate the total contract costs and the recoverable variation works that affect the series of performance obligation milestone and the contract revenue respectively.
-These procedures include: obligation milestone is measured by reference to the value of work done certified by a third-party assessor (i.e. work done certified by the quantity surveyor, consultants or acknowledgement by customers). • Determining the performance obligation milestone by verifying to the value of work done certified by the quantity surveyor and/or acknowledgment by the customers.
+Key Audit Matter

+Construction contracts and facilities management

+The Group's revenue for the financial year ended 31 December 2019 comprise construction contracts and facilities management.

+For construction contracts, the performance obligation milestone is measured by reference to the value of work done certified by a third-party assessor (i.e. work done certified by the quantity surveyor, consultants or acknowledgement by customers).

-Similarly. for facilities management, the performance obligation milestone is measured by reference to the value of work done as indicated in the work service order which is to be acknowledged/certified by the customers.
+Similarly, for facilities management, the performance obligation milestone is measured by reference to the value of work done as indicated in the work service order which is to be acknowledged/certified by the customers.